 Noise during construction is determined to be a short term negative impact.
 Due to the distance of the project site and the surrounding vegetation, it is identified that noise impacts will be minimal to the residential zones, while the construction workers will be most affected by the noise impacts.

-Figure 20: Noise range map for Th.
-Kin'bidhoo
+Figure 21: Noise range map for Th.
+Buruni